Collection of access data

 Tracking for personalization

 A cookie is used to display personalized page suggestions.
-Thereby no IP numbers are stored.
+No IP numbers are stored in the process.
 As part of the website visit, the following data is collected through a pixel, which is integrated on every website:

 - Internal ID of the called page